Perovskite (structure): Applications, real and aspirational

-Physical properties of interest to materials science among perovskites include superconductivity, magnetoresistance, ionic conductivity, and a multitude of dielectric properties, which are of great importance in microelectronics and telecommunication.
-They are also some interests for scintillator as they have large light yield for radiation conversion.
-Because of the flexibility of bond angles inherent in the perovskite structure there are many different types of distortions which can occur from the ideal structure.
+Physical properties of interest to materials science among perovskites They are applicable to lasers.
+They are also some interests for scintillator as they have a large light yield for radiation conversion.
+Because of the flexibility of bond angles inherent in the perovskite structure there are many different types of distortions that can occur from the ideal structure.
 These include tilting of the octahedra, displacements of the cations out of the centers of their coordination polyhedra, and distortions of the octahedra driven by electronic factors (Jahn-Teller distortions).
 The financially biggest application of perovskites is in ceramic capacitors, in which BaTiO3 is used because of its high dielectric constant.
+Light-emitting diodes exploit the high photoluminescence quantum efficiencies of perovskites.
+In the area of photoelectrolysis, water electrolysis at 12.3% efficiency can use perovskite photovoltaics.
+Scintillators based on cerium-doped lutetium aluminum perovskite (LuAP:Ce) single crystals were reported.
+Layered Ruddlesden-Popper perovskites have shown potential as fast novel scintillators with room temperature light yields up to 40,000 photons/MeV, fast decay times below 5 ns and negligible afterglow.
+In addition this class of materials have shown capability for wide-range particle detection, including alpha particles and thermal neutrons.